strapi/strapi/docs/3.0.0-beta.x/community/contribute-with-docs.md

 All efforts to contribute to the [Docs](https://strapi.io/documentation/3.0.0-beta.x/) are highly appreciated, we recommend [these guidelines](/3.0.0-beta.x/community/contribute-with-docs.html#the-workflow).
 We accept all kinds of Pull Requests, including bug fixes, documentation, and tutorials.

-**NOTE:** We encourage you to discuss your proposed Pull Request with maintainers or core team members before submitting new features.
-In this way, you may get tips and other useful information (e.g., upcoming breaking changes) and you ensure your pull request aligns with the project roadmap.

 You are welcome to create tutorials, articles, and videos for your blog or channels without speaking to a maintainer.

 ## General Guidelines

-Please review the following guidelines and recommendations regarding contributing to Docs.
+Please review the following guidelines and recommendations regarding contributing to the Docs.

-Broadly speaking, if you want to contribute documentation, you will either:
+Broadly speaking, if you want to contribute to the documentation, you can:

-1. Create **new** documentation for a topic not documented, or
+1. Create new documentation for an undocumented topic, or
-2. Improve existing documentation with additional examples, adding more context, fixing grammar and typos, or doing [translations](/3.0.0-beta.x/community/contribute-with-docs.html#translations).
+2. Improve existing documentation with additional examples, adding more context, or fixing grammar and typos.
+3. Adding (or improving) a new [locale](/3.0.0-beta.x/community/contribute-with-docs.html#translations) to the documentation.

-Each of the two ways above have specific [workflows](/3.0.0-beta.x/community/contribute-with-docs.html#the-workflow) which should be followed to ensure maximum efficiency in your contributions to the documentation.
+Each of the three ways above have a specific [workflow](/3.0.0-beta.x/community/contribute-with-docs.html#the-workflow) which should be followed to ensure maximum efficiency in your contributions to the documentation.

 ## Categories of Documentation